What is an Avionics Technician?

 What does an Avionics Technician do?

 Avionics technicians install and troubleshoot avionics equipment on fixed wing aircraft or helicopters.
-They're responsible to see that everything works properly and none of it interferes with other electronic devices on board.
+They're responsible to see that everything works properly and that there is no interference with other electronic devices on board.

-When a device fails, they remove it and send it to a shop where a bench avionics technician performs repairs.
-In a small facility, a technician may work on the aircraft and in the shop, but in large operations the jobs are separate.
+When a device fails, they remove it and send the device to a shop where a bench avionics technician performs repairs.
+In a small facility, a technician may work on the aircraft as well as in the shop, but in large operations the jobs are separate.

 Bench technicians may work on navigation and communication radios, autopilots, computers, and even large mechanical assemblies like radar antennas.
 A large shop may work on hundreds of different items.